AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## Why is my report blank?

 Reports with overlap metrics may be blank when the dimension has more than ten distinct values.
-For example, if you use the [!UICONTROL Placement Name] dimension, and more than ten placements are selected for the report, then the report isn't populated. **[OR are the metric values not populated?]**[<!-- or are the metric values not populated? -->
+For example, if you use the [!UICONTROL Placement Name] dimension, and more than ten placements are selected for the report, then the report isn't populated. **[OR are the metric values not populated?]**<!-- or are the metric values not populated? -->

 ## Why are the frequency and unique reach values different between my [!UICONTROL Custom] reports and the [!UICONTROL Household] report?

 These metrics in [!UICONTROL Household] reports are calculated using the actual count of IP addresses, whereas the metrics in the [!UICONTROL Custom] report use estimated numbers calculated using models.
-However, the discrepancy should be less than 5%.
+However, the discrepancy should be less than 10%.

 ## How do I configure the report for the [!UICONTROL Placement Tags] dimension?

-[Open the placement settings](/help/dsp/campaign-management/placements/placement-edit.md) and use the [Placement Tags field](/help/dsp/campaign-management/placements/placement-settings.md) to create tags for the placement.
+To create tags for the placement, [open the placement settings](/help/dsp/campaign-management/placements/placement-edit.md) and enter values in the [Placement Tags field](/help/dsp/campaign-management/placements/placement-settings.md).

 When a placement includes multiple tags, the report considers the entire string as one tag.
+The report includes one row for each unique string.

 ## [!UICONTROL Household] Report vs. Data from [!DNL Advanced Measurement Services]